 Read the Article

 Most articles on the internet focus on infertility factors that are directly part of fertility such as supply of eggs, sperm mobility, hormonal imbalances, and uterine health (for example).
 However, other factors that have a direct impact on fertility are not as commonly talked about, even though there is research to support these factors.
 There are several environmental and lifestyle factors that can impact fertility and these factors are easily controlled.
 Read more about Fertility: Factors.

 We understand you want to make an educated decision.
 Read more about our methods and the research behind them.

 Find out if you would be a good fit for our program.

 Motivated to get started?
-Set up your no-pressure FREE consultation to address all of your questions.
+Set up a no charge consultation to address all of your questions.

 - Chandra, A., Copen, C.E., & Stephen, E.H.
 (2013).
 Infertility and Impaired Fecundity in the United States, 1982-2010: Data From the National Survey of Family Growth.
 National Health Statistics Reports, 67, 1-19.
 Retrieved February 7, 2018, from https://www.cdc.gov/nchs/data/nhsr/nhsr067.pdf